liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/01-getting-started-dm-api.markdown

 ## Specifying Repositories [](id=specifying-repositories)

-Many methods in the Documents and Media API contain a `repositoryId` parameter that identifies the Documents and Media repository where the operation will be performed.
+Many methods in the Documents and Media API contain a `repositoryId` parameter that identifies the Documents and Media repository where the operation is performed.
 A Site (group) can have multiple repositories, but only one can be accessed via the portal UI.
 This is called the Site (group) repository, which is effectively a Site's default repository.
 To access this repository via the API,